Juniors brighten Deighton Griffith School Loop Barbados

 On the first day of the Trinity term, the students were warmly welcomed back to the classroom with six beautifully painted murals.

 Each of the classrooms on the first form block, featured a different theme designed and painted by the students, parents and teachers.
-The project was sponsored by Sandals Barbados and several employees from Sandals Foundation volunteered as well.
+The project was spearheaded by teacher Toni Holder, parents Michelle McConnie and Claire Reeves, sponsored by Sandals Barbados and several employees from Sandals Foundation volunteered as well.

 During the Easter vacation, from April 15 to 21, the students spruced up the first form classrooms, turning the drab and dreary into a positive, bright and inspirational space.